HumanCompatibleAI/human_aware_rl/README.md

 If set-up was successful, all unit tests and local reproducibility tests should pass.
 They can be run as follows

 **NOTE**: Existing tests **_DOES NOT_** guarantee reproducibility.
-It is an known issue with version of ray\[rllib\] in use, and we are working on updating to the newest version, which should solve this problem.
-As a temporary fix, setting sgd-minibatch-size = training-batch-size increases stability
+It is a known issue with version of ray\[rllib\] in use.
+We are working on updating to the newest version, which should solve this problem.
+As a temporary fix, setting sgd-minibatch-size = training-batch-size can increase output stability.

 Due to the randomess there is a slight chance that some tests can fail intermittently by not getting the expected total reward.
 This is an unlikely scenario and can usually be fixed by rerunning the test.